Movement, Dance & Ballet

 EXPERIENTIAL MOVEMENT is for adults of all ages or mature teens, who wish to explore movement and their bodies through movement and dance in a safe space.
 The foundation of this class is based in the Laban Bartenieff Movement System, Doris Humphrey's Fall & Recovery, and ideas from Body Mind Centering.
 This class does not focus upon “technique”, rather uses guided instructions, visualizations and improvised movement to encourage a personal exploration of movement and a variety of simple dance forms.

 The class begins lying and seated on the floor working with movement fundamentals, engaged alignment through floor work, standing and movement explorations.
 It ends with gentle restorative poses, breathing techniques, yoga based movement.
-Note that due to the C19 pandemic, this class or coaching is available upon request, in person or through Zoom streaming.
+This class or coaching is available upon request, in person or through Zoom streaming.
 Please Email Philip for more information.